 1990s - October

 Ally Sara is a new designer from Curl Curl, who was working in the US before Covid-19 forced her to return to Australia earlier than planned.
-She performs each stage of the process herself:
+She performed each stage of the process herself:

 “I make solid sterling silver jewellery, specialising in signet rings.
 I have a range of my own designs, but I do a lot of commission work to create something unique and meaningful for each different person.
 Every ring is handmade using a technique called 'lost wax' casting, which involves making a wax model of the ring, turning it into a mould, and then filling the mould with silver.
 Because a wax model can only be used once, every ring is completely unique and takes about five hours of work from start to finish.
 For me, jewellery is a passion and a hobby that I do while studying intellectual property law.
 Ideally, one day I’d like be a lawyer for artists, but also, be an artist in my own right”